-To see its influence, take a look at the Municipal511 public website, where more than one third of Ontario municipalities are using the service.
+To see its influence, take a look at the Municipal511 public website.
 You will see road information from towns, townships, cities, counties, regions and provinces on the same map.
 Nearly everything you see is available to the consumer and commercial navigation applications used by your emergency responders, citizens, bus companies, industry, utilities, and autonomous vehicles.
 The map can also be embedded in your municipal website, centered and zoomed to your municipality!

-Behind the scenes is a common operating picture that supports emergency response and management during major incidents and events.
+Behind the scenes, is a public safety common operation picture that supports emergency response and management during major incidents and events.
 When needed, emergency managers and responders have leveraged the public map to communicate flood zones, sandbag operations, fires, and shelters.
 These services were previously sold separately as Responder511*.

 Municipal511 is a comprehensive map-based road information management and communications service, that also supports emergency response and management.
 The web app works in mobile, tablet, desktop and display walls, without having to install software.

 Communications channels include a client map, public map (www.Municipal511.ca), push email notification, and data feeds to navigation and responder applications.
 The emails include links to the maps, and a mapped image of the issue location.
 System users can communicate through all of the above, from the side of the road, in seconds, often without typing.

 Road issues include emergency road closures, current and future construction events, special events, load restrictions, truck routes, winter road conditions and significant weather events.
 Road issues can include the location of the event, the impact of the event (e.g. road closed – no emergency access, alternating traffic), detour route(s), sidewalk and bike lane closures, etc.